Unicorns are real: Tech baffles Indonesian candidate

 When President Joko Widodo, who is seeking a second term, asked challenger Prabowo Subianto about his policies for supporting Indonesian unicorns a look of bafflement passed across the former general’s face.

 Wondering aloud, he replied: “What are unicorns?
 You mean those online things?”
-Widodo sagely nodded in the affirmative.
+Widodo sagely nodded in the affirmative before Subianto explained he supports online businesses.

 Subianto was probably not alone in his ignorance, but social media in Indonesia gleefully seized on Sunday night’s exchange as proof of his lack of qualification to be president.